Expertise Without Experience: 3 Ways to Manage an Established Team as a New Product Manager

 Product Managers naturally have to work with people more skilled than themselves.
 PMs sit at the intersection of multiple teams—engineering, design, and business, to name a few—and each of your coworkers is going to know more about their job than you will.
 Your engineers will be savvier at programming, your designers will have training in UI and UX, and your sales team will know the business like the back of their hand.
 As a new PM, this experience gap will be multiplied.
 This can make giving instructions intimidating – but as communicating with and guiding your teammates is your job, it’s something you’ll need to master.
 Below are three tips to work with and lead a team even when their level of experience far outstrips your own.

-Manage what they do, not how they do it.
+Manage your product team… looking at what they do, not how they do it.

 When starting the development process on a new feature, you should be presenting your team with the problem, not the solution.